The Why, What, How, Where, When and Whom of GDPR

 - Understand your legal basis for processing, – do you need to rely on Consent or do you have another basis for processing?

-- If you need Consent, if your consent still valid and do you now need to obtain consent again?
+- If you need Consent, is your current consent still valid and do you now need to obtain consent again?

 The What is a trickier question to answer for most organisations.
 What, is about understanding what personal information you hold, process and share.
 This is not a simple question as it seems to answer.
 If you do not understand what data you collect and process you will surely fail the GDPR compliance requirements and the specific controls required to protect the data.
 This is especially true for special categories of data (some of which was previously known as sensitive personal data) or children’s data, automated processing and decision making, monitoring and profiling which requires additional considerations.

 The problem is, most organisations have acquired mountains and lakes of information.
 It is said more information has been collected in the last two years than all the information put together from the beginning of time.

 The GDPR introduces the need to create a personal data inventory or records or processing activities, Data Protection Impact Assessment (DPIA) and Privacy by Design (PbD), all required for knowing the What.
 The data flow mapping exercise will inform at least the Where, Whom and How the data is used.

 From a security perspective, this will help to ensure you have the most appropriate security controls in place.
 For example, in terms of access controls and authorisations to personal data.
 Both important controls in protecting personal data.
 The What is also about the definition of the scope of your GDPR programme.
-The What should help you frame and scope you GDPR programme.
-It should help you to realise where the data, interfaces, gaps, risks and boundaries are.
+The What should help you frame and scope your GDPR programme.
+It should help you to realise where the data interfaces, gaps, risks and boundaries are.
 These are likely to change but make a start with as-is state.